PoisotLab/MS_network_els/els_networks.md

 section "Invariants in ecological networks"] as well as species' role within motifs [@stou12ecs] are related to community persistence.
 In mutualistic networks, the nested structure has been shown to minimize competition relatively to competition [@bast09amn;
 @sugi09csc].
-In these networks, the asymetry of dependances -- the fact that when one species $A$ depends strongly on another species $B$ as resource for food or pollination, the other species ($B$) only weakly depends on $A$ -- also increase persistence [@basc06acn].
+In these networks, the asymmetry of dependences -- the fact that when one species $A$ depends strongly on another species $B$ as resource for food or pollination, the other species ($B$) only weakly depends on $A$ -- also increase persistence [@basc06acn].
 This type of approach also allowed to